 The University's Think Lab conducts research in advanced technology platforms for smart city applications, collaborative engineering, multi-agency collaboration environments, serious game applications, interactive learning and training environments and community spaces.
 Its team work with us to produce compelling digital experiences for #SciComm events.

-We value and actively support talented science communicators from outside of our university, whose skills and imagination inspire our staff and students.
+We value and actively support the creative science communication community, whose skills and imagination inspire our staff and students.
+These amazing people include scientists, artists, designers, communicators, and technologists, all of whom are excited by the possibilities of sharing ideas.
 Here are some of the people we have worked with.
-These amazing bunch include scientists, artists, designers, communicators, and technologists, all of whom are excited by the possibilities of sharing ideas.